Counseling & Consulting

 Understanding the Adoptee Perspective - Adoption “Competency”

-The perspective of an adoptee/ a person who is relinquished or removed is uniquely influenced by these experiences and these early experiences inevitably affect the formation of our worldview, as well as general ideas of the people and world around us.
+The perspective of an adoptee/ a person who is relinquished or removed is uniquely influenced by these experiences, and these early experiences inevitably affect the formation of our worldview, as well as general ideas of the people and world around us.
 [Relinquishment is used here to refer to the experience of one’s birth/first parent’s willingly choosing to do something with their future other than parent us, or their inability to choose to parent us, regardless of the reason (disability, drugs, conception circumstances, etc) and regardless of whether this experience is followed by foster care, time in an orphanage, and/or adoption.]
 These experiences often cause subtle shifts in our perspective, understanding, beliefs, and definitions.
-Common areas where this can seen include concepts related to boundaries, safety, control, etc.
+Common areas where this can be seen include concepts related to boundaries, safety, control, etc.

 Encompass Adoptees offers specialized counseling for adopted, fostered, and kinship (AFK) people, as well as those with similar adverse childhood experiences, and their families.
 The list of recommended books posted on this website is a partial list of resources that have been read in the commitment to continual learning.
 And we have posted it so that individuals and families can educate themselves, and so clients have a more transparent understanding of the training and education behind the counseling and programs being offered at Encompass Adoptees.